guoyuehe/national-park-search/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Run the command npm install to install the project dependencies.
+4. Download Bootstrap5 and create a directory named "bootstrap" in the root of the project
+5. Move the extracted "css" and "js" folders into the "bootstrap" directory.

 ## Usage
 To run the project, follow these steps: